boschrexroth/ctrlx-automation-sdk-ros2/simple-talker-cpp/README.md

 ## Prerequisites

 * `ros-base` snap.
 The base snap which provides the ROS 2 runtime binaries.
 Has to be installed on ctrlX OS.
-See [ROS 2 Humble Base Snap](../ros2-base-humble-deb/README.md).
+See [ROS 2 Jazzy Base Snap](../ros2-base-jazzy-deb/README.md).
 * An Ubuntu based build environment to build an app.
 See [ctrlX Automation SDK](https://github.com/boschrexroth/ctrlx-automation-sdk).

 ## Basis for this Project

-This project is based on the official ROS 2 Tutorial: [Writing a simple publisher and subscriber (C++)](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html#writing-a-simple-publisher-and-subscriber-c).
+This project is based on the official ROS 2 Tutorial: [Writing a simple publisher and subscriber (C++)](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html#writing-a-simple-publisher-and-subscriber-c).

 ## Building a snap